And just as predicted, ladies and gentlemen, the polls are starting to tighten.

 What he wants is for this kind of programming to be stopped.

-And then after the next ten minutes, they would call again.
+And then after the next 10 minutes, they would call again.

-And after the after an hour, the management of the local station would probably have received over 150 phone calls demanding a chance and an opportunity to reply.
+And after an hour, the management of the local station would probably have received over 150 phone calls demanding a chance and an opportunity to reply.

 At which point the manager says, I can't keep up with this.

-In order to maintain my license, I'm gonna have to do all this and grant all these people all this access.
+In order to maintain my license, I'm going to have to do all this and grant all these people all this access.

-I gotta put amateurs on the radio, I gotta put talentless complaining whiners on the radio.
+I got to put talentless, complaining whiners on the radio.

 It's not that the fairness doctrine is passed and all of us go away.

-It's that local stations will not put up with the grief they're gonna be put up with or that they're gonna get.
+It's that local stations will not put up with the grief they're going to be put up with or they're going to get.

 They want no conservative programming on a radio station.